 Located about an hour’s drive from New York City and Philadelphia, Princeton University is the fourth-oldest college in the United States and a member of the Ivy League.
-At Princeton, you may choose a concentration from among 37 academic areas in the humanities, social sciences, natural sciences, and engineering.
+At Princeton, you choose one major from 37 academic areas in the humanities, social sciences, natural sciences, and engineering.
 Independent work is a hallmark of the Princeton undergraduate experience, and junior and senior independent research culminates in a senior thesis.

 Established in 2021 through a gift from Bloomberg Philanthropies, the Emma Bloomberg Center for Access and Opportunity enhances and expands Princeton University’s fundamental commitment to the college success of talented First-Generation Low-income (FLI) students.
 The Emma Bloomberg Center’s programs are designed to provide all students, including those from first-generation, low-income and underrepresented backgrounds, with the mentorship, academic enrichment and community that they need to thrive at Princeton.
 They also empower students to successfully navigate the University’s many resources to achieve their professional, personal and scholarly goals, and to become active leaders on campus and in the larger world.

 Fun Fact: Did you know?
 The first college football game ever played was held in 1869 between Princeton and Rutgers University.